CSU Policies and Resolutions relating to Disability Services

 - Policy for the Provision of Accommodations and Support Services to Students with Disabilities.
 HTML version.

-- Executive Order No. 1074 Systemwide Policy Prohibiting Discrimination, Harassment and Retaliation Against Students and Systemwide procedure for Handling Discrimination, Harassment and Retaliation Complaints by Students
+- Executive Order No. 1097 Systemwide Policy Prohibiting Discrimination, Harassment and Retaliation, Sexual Misconduct, Dating and Domestic Violence, and Stalking against Students and Systemwide Procedure for Addressing Such Complaints by Students (revised June 23, 2015)

 CI Policies and Procedures